Sammarger/Disease-spread-visualiser/README.md

 To do:
-- convert all image errors to images
+- convert all image errors to images (Use find, run python command to order files in the same files as the html zip file)
  - 1.6.2